I know that getting pregnant is all that you want at this crucial juncture.But you feel that you are alone in this battle against infertility.

 Almonds, while nutritionally beneficial to most people, are especially good for people with diabetes.
 “Research has shown that almonds may reduce the rise in glucose (blood sugar) and insulin levels after meals,” says Kochenbach.
 Check out the full here.

 You may think of cinnamon and sugar together on toast.
-But cinnamon is potent in reducing blood sugar and reducing the risk for developing type 2 diabetes.
+But cinnamon is potent in reducing blood sugar and reducing the risk of developing type 2 diabetes.

 A 2011 meta-analysis of several studies showed that both whole cinnamon and cinnamon extracts lower fasting blood glucose.